Osadio95/bacterial-workflow/README.md

-**Base de donnees :**
+**Databases :**
-Quatre bases de donnees sont neccesaires sauvegardees dans le dossier data
+Four databases are required, stored in the data folder.
 * Kraken2
 * Bakta
 * Checkm2